AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

   chart.startAngle(90);
 ```

-Sample chart with starting angle shifted to 90°:
+Here is the radar chart sample with starting angle shifted to 90°:

 {sample}BCT\_RadarChart\_03{sample}